barsoom/devbook/styleguide/css/README.md

 They also discourage modular CSS, as they're only intended to be used once per page.

+Sometimes, even a "unique" element may be included twice on a page, e.g. if we show different parts at different viewport sizes.

 And for JS, we prefer to [use CSS classes with a `js-` prefix](#use-a-js--prefix-for-classes-used-by-js).